-10 Sensitivity
+Sensitivity

-Sensitivity controls how much detail is shown on the display and will adjust the sensitivity of all sonar frequencies.
+Sensitivity controls how much detail is shown

+on the display.
 Increasing the sensitivity shows more sonar returns from small baitfish and suspended debris in the water; however, the display may become too cluttered.
 When operating in very clear water or greater depths, increased sensitivity shows weaker returns that may be of interest.
 Decreasing the sensitivity eliminates the clutter from the display that is sometimes present in murky or muddy water.
 If Sensitivity is adjusted too low, the display may not show many sonar returns that could be fish.